felleg/felleg.gitlab.io-backup/static/weconnect-quiz/README.md

 Video demo: https://notarius.hubs.vidyard.com/watch/H4b7aE4qd6ER3Rk2GeWEd9?

+Features worth adding:
+- Let user specify how many questions they would like to answer (slider?)

 Problems solved to make this app work:
 - Choosing a data storing mechanism that could be accessed via code
 - Deploying a Google Cloud Function (it didn't work with my